SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/configure-connectivity-logging.md

 4. In the **Connectivity log** section, change any of these settings:

-  - **Enable connectivity log** To disable connectivity logging for the Transport service on the server, clear the check box.
+  - **Enable connectivity log**: To disable connectivity logging for the Transport service on the server, clear the check box.
 To enable connectivity logging for the Transport service on the server, select the check box.

-  - **Connectivity log path** The value you specify must be on the local Exchange server.
+  - **Connectivity log path**: The value you specify must be on the local Exchange server.
 If the folder doesn't exist, it will be created for if the parent folder has the required permissions.

     When you're finished, click **Save**.